-Measure employees' preferred style of learning on a self directed basis
+Measure employees' preferred style of learning on a self directed basis with the Learning Styles Questionnaire.

 The purpose of the LSQ model is to help stimulate individuals to think about the way they learn from their experiences.